Yurich84/laravel-vue-spa-skeleton/README.md

 <img height="80" src="https://cdn.worldvectorlogo.com/logos/element-ui-1.svg">
 </p>

-#### This is a basement for a large modular SPA, that utilises Laravel, Vue, ElementUI, Bootstrap.
+#### This is a basement for a large modular SPA, that utilises Laravel, Vue, ElementUI.
 #### CRUD generator is integrated in project creates standalone modules on the frontend and backend.

 <p align="center">